-33. The audit committee should review, and report to the board on, the significant financial reporting issues and judgements made in connection with the preparation of the company's financial statements (having regard to matters communicated to it by the auditor), interim reports, preliminary announcements and related formal statements.

-34. It is management's, not the audit committee's, responsibility to prepare complete and accurate financial statements and disclosures in accordance with financial reporting standards and applicable rules and regulations.
+- 32. The audit committee should review, and report to the board on, significant financial reporting issues and judgements made in connection with the preparation of the company's financial statements (having regard to matters communicated to it by the auditor)6, interim reports, preliminary announcements and related formal statements. - 33.
+It is the responsibility of management, not the audit committee, to prepare complete and accurate financial statements and disclosures in accordance with accounting standards and other regulations.
 The management should inform the audit committee of the methods used to account for significant or unusual transactions where the accounting treatment is open to different approaches.
 The audit committee should consider significant accounting policies and any changes to them.

-In May 2015 the FRC published 'Audit Quality: Practice aid for audit committees', which may assist Audit Committees in undertaking their assessment of the effectiveness of the external auditor
+5 Audit Quality: Practice aid for audit committees (May 2015) may help Audit Committees in undertaking their assessment of the effectiveness of the external auditor.

-The auditor is required by auditing standards to communicate to the audit committee the information that the auditor believes will be relevant to the board and the audit committee (in the context of fulfilling their responsibilities respectively under Code provisions C.1.1, C.2.1, C.3.2 and, where applicable, C.3.4) in order to understand the rationale and the evidence relied upon when making significant professional judgments in the course of the audit and reaching an opinion on the financial statements
+6 The auditor is required by auditing standards to communicate to the audit committee the information that the auditor believes will be relevant to the board and the audit committee (in the context of fulfilling their responsibilities under the Code) in order to understand the rationale and the evidence relied upon when making significant professional judgments in the course of the audit and reaching an opinion on the financial statements.

-- 35. Taking into account the external auditor's view on the financial statements, the audit committee should consider whether the company has adopted appropriate accounting policies and, where necessary, made appropriate estimates and judgements.
-The audit committee should review the clarity and completeness of disclosures in the financial statements and consider whether the disclosures made are set properly in context. - 36.
-Where, following its review, the audit committee is not satisfied with any aspect of the proposed financial reporting by the company, it shall report its views to the board. - 37.
-The audit committee should review related information presented with the financial statements, including the business review, and corporate governance statements relating to the audit and to risk management. - 38.
-The audit committee may have a role in assessing whether the annual report and accounts, taken as a whole, is fair, balanced and understandable to inform the board's statement on these matters required under Section C.1.1 of the UK Corporate Governance Code.
-To assist the board to make that statement, any review undertaken by the audit committee would need to assess whether the narrative in the report was consistent with the financial information. - 39.
-Where board approval is required for other statements containing financial information (for example, summary financial statements, significant financial returns to regulators and release of price sensitive information), whenever practicable the audit committee should review such statements first (without being inconsistent with any requirement for prompt reporting under the Listing Rules or Disclosure and Transparency Rules).
+- 34. Taking into account the external auditor's view on the financial statements, the audit committee should consider whether the company has adopted appropriate accounting policies and, where necessary, made appropriate estimates and judgements.
+The audit committee should review the clarity and completeness of disclosures in the financial statements and consider whether the disclosures made are set properly in context. - 35.
+Where, following its review, the audit committee is not satisfied with any aspect of the proposed financial reporting by the company, it shall report its views to the board. - 36.
+The audit committee should review related information presented with the financial statements, including the strategic report, and corporate governance statements relating to the audit and to risk management. - 37.
+Where requested by the board, the audit committee should review the content of the annual report and accounts and advise the board on whether, taken as a whole, it is fair, balanced and understandable to inform the board's statement on these matters required under Section C.1.1 of the UK Corporate Governance Code.7 To assist the board to make that statement, any review would need to assess whether other information presented in the annual report is consistent with the financial statements. - 38.
+Where board approval is required for other statements containing financial information (for example significant financial returns to regulators and release of price sensitive information), whenever practicable the audit committee should review such statements first (without being inconsistent with any requirement for prompt reporting under the Listing Rules or Disclosure and Transparency Rules).